nfreire/Open-Data-Acquisition-Framework/opaf-documentation/SpecifyingLodDatasetForEuropeana.md

 The RDF resource of the dataset must have a title, and the title may be provided in several languages.
 The titles should be in dc:title properties, and the corresponding language in a xml:lang attribute of the title property.

 ## Specifying the available technical mechanism for LOD harvesting
 A LOD dataset for Europeana, is constituted, in its core, by RDF resources of the class edm:ProvidedCHO.
-In addition, a dataset contains all other resources used to describe the cultural object and aggregation metadata, as specified in the EDM (e.g. resources of type ore:Aggregation .
+In addition, a dataset contains all other resources used to describe the cultural object and aggregation metadata, as specified in the EDM (i.e. resources of types such as ore:Aggregation, edm:WebResource, edm:Agent, etc.).